katerinaelsasser/NailDeck/README.md

 Research was the biggest thing for this website as this is going to be in competition with other shops.
 I looked at what other competition had and what they haven't got.
 The research I do on this, will effect what I feature on the website pages.

 ### Research
 I put together pros and cons to a select group of companies that sell the same products.
-These companies are Barry M, Boots, ASOS, Next and Etsy.
+These companies are Barry M, Boots, ASOS and Etsy.

 #### [Barry M](https://barrym.com/)
 * Pros